kf99916/immatch/README.md

 The destination is defined at "webServerDocuments" key in package.json.

-If you want to build imMatch documentation, then run the build script:
+* If you want to build imMatch documentation, then

+1. Download the JSDoc template for imMatch documentation: [jaguarjs-jsdoc ](https://github.com/davidshimjs/jaguarjs-jsdoc) and put them in the```node_modules/grunt-jsdoc/node_modules/jsdoc/templates/jaguarjs-jsdoc``` sub-directory

+2. Run the build script:
 ```
 #!sh